 - Patients with a presenting condition that require acute assessment or admission and are deemed unsafe to remain in a community setting

 If you think you have patients who could be safely supported at home with the aid of monitoring technology and with Advanced Clinical Practitioners managing the clinical care (ACPs), please use the referral route as below.

 How do I refer patients to the Community Virtual Ward?

 There is a single point of contact for referrals to this service:

 Telephone: 03000 247 222 (existing NEAT contact number)

 Where can I find out more?

-We have a patient information leaflet about Community Virtual Ward.
+We have an information leaflet about Community Virtual Ward for patients.

 For more details about the Community Virtual Ward and to answer any additional questions you may have about the service contact: